HL7/davinci-alerts/input/pagecontent/guidance.md

   - The Receiver/Intermediary may sort and filter notifications based on the `MessageHeader.event` codes.
 For example, `notification-admit` can be used to to filter for patient admission notifications.
 - There is no expectation that the data submitted represents all the data required by the Notification Recipient/Intermediary, only that the data is known to be relevant to the triggering event.
 The Notification Recipient/Intermediary can optionally fetch additional information from the patient's medical record using FHIR RESTful searches.
 The endpoint for this search may be known or supplied via the $process-message operation payload.

+#### Fetching of Additional Data by the Intermediary or Receiver

+The Intermediary or Receiver **MAY** fetch additional data from the Sender after it successfully receives and processes the notification optionally searches and process the search results.
+Refer to the US Core Implementation Guide for provider access to patient data.

+This guide does not specify a standard discovery process for obtaining the Sender's FHIR endpoint.
+Once a suitable approach has been agreed upon and published, it will be referenced in a future version of this guide
+{:.stu-note}

 #### Additional Intermediary Steps

-After the Intermediary successfully receives adn processes the notification and optionally searches and process the search results, it redistributes the data to the end users.
+After the Intermediary successfully receives and processes the notification and optionally searches and process the search results, it redistributes the data to the end users.
 It **MAY** use this framework (in other words, FHIR messaging and the `$process-message` operation) or some other messaging protocol such as Direct, SMS or V2 messaging to forward the notification.
 Note that the Intermediary **MAY** customize the content based on the end user (for example, withholding data that a particular care team member does not need).

 ##### Forwarding Notifications Using This Framework